caronc/apprise-api/README.md

 | `APPRISE_STATEFUL_MODE` | This can be set to the following possible modes:<br/>📌 **hash**: This is also the default.
 It stores the server configuration in a hash formatted that can be easily indexed and compressed.<br/>📌 **simple**: Configuration is written straight to disk using the `{KEY}.cfg` (if `TEXT` based) and `{KEY}.yml` (if `YAML` based).<br/>📌 **disabled**: Straight up deny any read/write queries to the servers stateful store.
 Effectively turn off the Apprise Stateful feature completely.
 | `SECRET_KEY`       | A Django variable acting as a *salt* for most things that require security.
 This API uses it for the hash sequences when writing the configuration files to disk (`hash` mode only).
 | `ALLOWED_HOSTS`    | A list of strings representing the host/domain names that this API can serve.
 This is a security measure to prevent HTTP Host header attacks, which are possible even under many seemingly-safe web server configurations.
 By default this is set to `*` allowing any host.
 Use space to delimit more than one host.
+| `BASE_URL`    | Those who are hosting the API behind a proxy that requires a subpath to gain access to this API should specify this path here as well.
+By default this is not set at all.
 | `DEBUG`            | This defaults to `False` however can be set to `True` if defined with a non-zero value (such as `1`).